 The story helps us to remember the child-like capacity we all have to see through the bullshit.
 As we become conditioned to the rules and ways of a societal context, all too often we choose to suspend our innate knowing.

-During a midlife transition, the ‘ego suit’ that we have been creating, wearing and perfecting for years may no longer feel as desirable as it used to.
+During life transitions, the old ‘ego suit’ that we have been creating, wearing and perfecting for years may no longer feel as desirable as it used to.
 Do we make repairs hoping to fool ourselves or others?
 Or, do we experiment with taking off our ‘garments’, layer by layer?
 Clearly, we don’t want to risk being the laughing stock of our workplace or community.
 There are consequences for being a ‘naked emperor’.

 However, it is essential that we do divest ourselves of our erroneous beliefs and judgments.
 This de-cluttering of mind is the main work in traditional spiritual pathways.
 Then it becomes possible to access a type of inner space or freedom from manic habits of trying to live up to others expectations.